The Object of Labels – Writing Interpretive Text for Exhibitions

 What's included: Workshops resources and Morning Tea

-This masterclass will provide participants with the knowledge, skills and confidence to write effective interpretive text, exploring both the theory and practice behind good labels.
-The presenter, Samantha Littley, will cover topics including:
+This workshop provided participants with the knowledge, skills and confidence to write effective interpretive text, exploring both the theory and practice behind good labels.
+The presenter, Samantha Littley, covered topics including:

 • Why write labels – the purpose of interpretive text